alexozwald/job-applications/payentry-screening/PayEntry Screening Interview Questions.md

 13. **How much will you request per hour if you are hired?**

-The listed compensation is $70/hr; I'd request & expect the same.
+The listed compensation is $70/hr.
+I request & expect the same.

 14. **How well do you handle constructive criticism about your Software development projects?
 Can you give me an example?**